uber-archive/nanny/README.md

 var supervisor = new ClusterSupervisor({

     exec: path.join(__dirname, "worker.js"),
-    numCPUs: 8,                 // Number of workers to spawn.
+    workerCount: 8,             // Number of workers to spawn.
 Default is # cores.
     logicalIds: [5, 6, 7]       // Give workers an env variable
                                 // "PROCESS_LOGICAL_ID" based on the values in
                                 // the array and the order of the array.